-PSC 101: Comparative Politics (3)
+PSC 101: Comparative Politics

 Fulfills core competency: Contextual Integration.
 This course is a general introduction to the field of comparative politics.
-The course's main objective is to enable students to analyze the political systems of countries outside the U.S..
-The course covers countries selected from established democracies, transitional political systems, and developing societies.
-Offered Each Year (Fall).
-(UG)
+The course's main objective is to enable students to analyze the political systems of countries outside the U.S. The course covers countries selected from established democracies, transitional political systems, and developing societies.

-PSC 113: Introduction to American Politics (3)
+PSC 113: Introduction to American Politics

 Fulfills core competency: Civic Responsibility.
 This is an introductory course focusing on the basic structure and processes of the American political system, the institutions of the federal government, and the processes of decision making.
 The course is also a foundation for the American Politics subfield of the political science discipline.
-Offered Each Year (Fall).
-(UG)

-PSC 114: State and Local Government (3)
+PSC 114: State and Local Government

 Fulfills core competency: Civic Responsibility.
 A survey of the development, structure and functions of state and local government in the United States.
 Specific reference is made to the politics and problems of New York State and the Buffalo Metropolitan Area.
-Offered Alternate Years.
-(UG)

-PSC 117: Introduction to Criminal Justice (3)
+PSC 117: Introduction to Criminal Justice

 Fulfills core competency: Contextual Integration.
 The case-based approach used in this course requires students to analyze criminal procedure rulings of the United States Supreme Court.
 Students will be exposed to the logical and legal arguments of a series of cases which comprise the evolving corpus of the Court's criminal rights jurisprudence.
-Offered As Needed.
-(UG)

-PSC 121: International Relations (3)
+PSC 121: International Relations

 Fulfills core competency: Contextual Integration.
 An introduction to international politics.
-Covers the transformation of world politics since the late medieval era.
+Covers the transformation of world politics since the early modern era.
 Examines major international events such as the two world wars, the Cold War, and the end of the Cold War.
-Exploration of the origins and causes of wars and conflicts, the roles of international organizations and international law in achieving lasting peace, and key issues of post-Cold War international politics.
-Offered Each Year (Spring).
-(UG)
+Exploration of the origins and causes of wars and conflicts, the roles of international organizations and international law in achieving lasting peace, and key issues of post-Cold War international politics including globalization, the environment, human rights and terrorism.

-PSC 125: Introduction to Public Policy (3)
+PSC 125: Introduction to Public Policy

 Fulfills core competency: Critical Thinking and Problem-Solving.
 This course is an introduction to the policy making process and the subfield of Public Policy and covers the evolution of the field of public policy, and the policy making process from agenda setting to policy termination and change; select substantive policy areas and current events are used as illustrative examples.
 Students will learn the basic social science research approach and its critical uses in policy-making and analysis.
-Offered each Year (Spring).
-(UG)

-PSC 210: The Politics of Globalization (3)
+PSC 210: The Politics of Globalization

 Fulfills core competency: Contextual Integration.
 This course focuses on the politics of globalization in the new world order and its impact on international relations and on developing nations.
 Topics include international terrorism, issues of justice and poverty, the role of multinational corporations, environmental issues, and the role of international organizations such as the IMF, the World Bank, and the World Trade Organization.
-Offered As Needed.
-(UG)

-PSC 211: Environmental and Energy Policies I (3)
+PSC 211: Environmental and Energy Policies I

 Cross-listed as ENS 211.
 A survey of major environmental and energy policies and the intergovernmental administrative system established to implement them.
-Topics include a history of the environmental movement, green politics, international environmental issues and the contrasts between scientific and political decision-making.
+Topics include a history of the environmental movement, green politics, international environmental issues, and the contrasts between scientific and political decision-making.
 If taken as ENS 211, this course cannot be used as a science elective.
-Offered as Needed.
-(UG)

-PSC 212: Environmental and Energy Policies II (3)
+PSC 212: Environmental and Energy Policies II

 A continuation of ENS/PSC 211.
 Prerequisite: PSC/ENS 211.
-Offered As Needed.
-EFFEC F13 REPLACES GVT 212, RUBRIC CHGE (UG)

-PSC 213: Sustainability and Third World Development (3)
+PSC 213: Sustainability and Third World Development

 Fulfills core competency: Contextual Integration.
 This course examines the process of development in the Third World.
 Topics include HIV/AIDS, overpopulation, the role of women, the environment, socio-cultural barriers, and responses to inequality and poverty.
-Offered As Needed.
-(UG)

-PSC 214: Introduction to Refugee Studies (3)
+PSC 214: Introduction to Refugee Studies